Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 32: November 16, 2021

+**Today's Progress:** Mintbean hackathon.
+With a UX designer and another software engineer.
+In the planning phase, creating issues in JIRA.
+**Thoughts:** This is new territory, but it seems fun!
+Build an app that lets people express their creativity in a visual format.

 ### Day 31: November 15, 2021

 **Today's Progress:** Used ngFor on mock file.
 Created a task-item component and styled with css and ngStyle.
 Used angualr-fontawesome.